Jayer117-ball/HighandDry/README.md

 - ✅ If successful: You'll see **"Installation Complete"**
 - ❌ If failed: Log in to Nexus Mods again via Wabbajack and try reinstalling
+- ❌ If failed: Validate files in Steam

 ---